What Are Sunken Eyes? Causes and Treatments

 The skin under your eyes is some of the most delicate on your entire body.
-If certain conditions are present that skin can appear sunken and hollow.
-These “sunken eyes” are sometimes known by other names, including “eye bags" and they are often accompanied by dark circles.
+If certain conditions are present, under-eye skin can appear sunken and hollow.
+“Sunken eyes” are sometimes known as “eye bags," and they are often accompanied by dark circles.

-While sunken eyes are not often a cause for real concern, nobody wants their face to look tired and worn out.
+While sunken eyes are not often a cause for genuine concern, nobody wants to look tired and worn out.
 But what exactly causes sunken eyes to appear, and is there anything you can do about them?

 That's what we're here to discuss.
 Below we're going to look at the causes of sunken eyes and take you through the various treatment options.